Nov 2, 2020

 Here is a look at the most commonly asked questions about VINs in Canada.

 The VIN is a specific 17 characters that are assigned to your vehicle during the manufacturing process.
-The VIN never changes and contains important information related to your car, such as make, model, year, and warranty information.
-You must have a VIN to get a vehicle permit (ownership).
+It never changes and contains important information related to your car, such as make, model, year, and warranty information.

 Your VIN should match every place in your vehicle and on your insurance slip to ensure you have the right vehicle covered.
 If you are buying a used car, you should check the VIN to verify the car's history and make sure you are not a victim of a car insurance scam.